pattonsgirl/Spring2021-CEG2410/Projects/Project5/README.md

     - The DNS server the system is configured to use
 3. Now, on the WS 2016 Machine, do the following:
     - Change the machine name (I recommend rebooting after changing)
-    - Configure the IPv4 settings via the Network Manager
+    - Configure the IPv4 settings via the Network and Sharing Center
       - Set the IPv4 settings per your notes above
       - Add your AD server as a DNS server
 4. Join the machine to the domain